elunna/nerfhack-changelog/README.md

 #### New armor type: bracers

-TODO: Fill in
-   New armor type: bracers, which also occupy the shield slot (EvilHack).
+Bracers also occupy the shield slot (EvilHack).

 This implementation mostly follows EvilHack's, just adapted to 3.7 and with new types of bracers.

 Bracers weigh 15 (half as much as a small shield).
 They allow the use of weapons while worn and don't impede spellcasting or martial arts.
 However, to balance them out so that shields are not rendered obsolete, they grant 0AC.
 They still benefit from shield skill, but the rate is only 1AC per skill.
 So basic = 1AC, skilled = 2AC, etc.

 Elves and centaurs can spawn with bracers.